storgacer/streaming-platform-case-study/streaming_platforms.md

 surpasses the other three platforms in terms of the sheer amount of titles it has.
-With this in mind, it now makes sense to proceed and look at the number of titles receiving good scores by both critics (*IMDb Scores*) and audiences (*TMDB Scores*).
+With this in mind, it now makes sense to proceed and look at the number of titles receiving good scores by both critics (*IMDb Scores*) and audience members (*TMDB Scores*).
 The scores go from 0 to 10 and, thus, the cutoff was set at 8.0 as this provides a strict requisite without being impossible to reach by most movies and shows.

 The results are shown below: